-- In the case where more or less figures than the pattern required are entered and the CF key pushed. - In the case where you enter the pattern number which is not memorized in the computer and push the M key. - In the case where zero ("0") is entered and the CR key is pushed when knitting the lace pattern. - In the case where the CR key is pushed without operating the K- or L-Carriage after correcting the pattern.
-(If you entered the number for the unravelled row by mistake, refer to page 149.) - When knitting the pattern from the pattern card, When the CF key is pushed repeatedly.
-(Refer to the instruction on this page.) - In the case where you entered the number of pattern cards which exceeds the remained memory capacity at pattern card reading programming. - In the case where you entered more than 4 (horizontal direction) or more than 7 (vertical direction) when you inform of number of pattern cards at pattern card reading programming.
+- In the case where more or less figures than the pattern required are entered and the CF key pushed. - In the case where zero ("0") is entered and the RR key pushed. - In the case where zero ("0") is entered and the CR key is pushed when knitting the lace pattern. - In the case where the CR key is pushed without operating the K- or L-Carriage after correcting the pattern.
+(If you entered the number for the unravelled row by mistake, refer to page 133.) - When knitting the pattern from the pattern card, When the CF key is pushed repeatedly, (Refer to the instruction on this page,)